-For the simplicity lovers, the minimalists, and the fans of pure tone, the A Designs P-1 (link to check the price at Sweetwater) is a treasure.
+For simplicity lovers, minimalists, and fans of pure tone, the A Designs P-1 is a treasure.
 It is one of those pieces of gear that work on the ineffable “set-it-and-forget-it” motto, adding the right vintage coloration to the signal and consuming none of your time achieving it.

 Indeed, with only one knob, a phantom power, a PAD, and a phase button, this preamp can take the audio of any take to the next level.
 Moreover, it doesn't only work on microphones; the dedicated DI input is also great for raising the gain level of instruments going straight into the DAW.

 Besides, it can do it all, enhancing the original audio because A Desing's extremely popular Pacifica preamp circuitry, and hence tone, is the heart and soul of this unit.
-This means that you can get the tone of a much more expensive unit at a fraction of the price and occupying a fraction of the space.
+This means that you can get the tone of a much more expensive unit at a fraction of the price that occupies a fraction of the space.